ShawnDEvans/smbmap/README.md

-                        a file on a match (requires -R or -r), not case sensitive, ex '(web|global).(asax|config)' -g                    Make the output grep friendly, used with -r or -R (otherwise it ouputs nothing) -q                    Quiet verbose output.
-Only shows shares you have READ or WRITE on, and supresses file listing when performing a search (-A).
+                        a file on a match (requires -R or -r), not case sensitive, ex '(web|global).(asax|config)' -g                    Make the output grep friendly, used with -r or -R (otherwise it outputs nothing) --dir-only            List only directories, ommit files.
+  --no-write-check      Skip check to see if drive grants WRITE access.
+  -q                    Quiet verbose output.
+Only shows shares you have READ
+                        or WRITE on, and suppresses file listing when performing a search (-A).
   --depth DEPTH         Traverse a directory tree to a specific depth

 File Content Search:
   Options for searching the content of files

-  -F PATTERN            File content search, -F '[Pp]assword' (requies admin
+  -F PATTERN            File content search, -F '[Pp]assword' (requires admin
-                        access to execute commands, and powershell on victim host)
+                        access to execute commands, and PowerShell on victim host)
   --search-path PATH    Specify drive/path to search (used with -F, default
                         C:\Users), ex 'D:\HR\'
+  --search-timeout TIMEOUT
+                        Specifcy a timeout (in seconds) before the file search job gets killed.
+Default is 300 seconds.

 Filesystem interaction:
   Options for interacting with the specified host's filesystem